 Under Dutch GAAP, goodwill arising on a business combination can be amortised over its estimated useful life, with a maximum of 20 years (DAS 210.427).
 Impairment testing is required only when there are indications of impairment.

 For the auditor, this difference changes the nature of your work entirely.
 On a Dutch GAAP file, you verify the amortisation period, confirm it reflects the useful life, and test for impairment indicators.
-On an IFRS file, you evaluate management's annual impairment test: the discount rate, the cash flow projections, the terminal growth rate, the sensitivity analysis.
+In practice, most teams SALY the goodwill amortisation period year after year without challenge.
+On an IFRS file, you evaluate management’s annual impairment test: the discount rate, the cash flow projections, the terminal growth rate, the sensitivity analysis.
 This is one of the most judgment-intensive areas of an IFRS audit.
+On a Dutch GAAP file with amortising goodwill, it barely registers unless the balance is material and impairment indicators exist.

 Size-category exemptions under Dutch GAAP